thrig/turtledance/README.md

 Packages for OpenBSD:

-  pkg_add feh scrot ucblogo
+  doas pkg_add feh scrot ucblogo

 Example usage:

   dd if=/dev/random of=input bs=512 count=3; make

-Favorable results tile, so may be suitable as e.g. a desktop background, assuming OpenBSD and zsh with setopt EXTENDED_GLOB, one might select and set those via:
+Favorable results tile, so may be suitable as e.g. a desktop background, assuming OpenBSD and ZSH with setopt EXTENDED_GLOB, one might select and set those via:

   scrot -s; feh --bg-tile *.png(om[1])